rossmann-engineering/Gateway/readme.md

 ## 8 Program structure

 The main application is started via "run.py".
-The following independend Threads are started from run.py:
+The following independent Threads are started from run.py:

 - webserver
 - logic